1aaronscott/DS-Unit-3-Sprint-1-Software-Engineering/Sprint-Challenge/README.md

   improve this situation?

 Answer both of these questions (baseline ~5 sentences) here in text.
+* There are several important parts of code reviews.
+One is to communicate suggestions in a way that the coder will accept.
+Know your audience!
+A sensitive person might need suggestions for improvement paired with a statement about what they did correctly.
+Another part is to review with an "empty mind."
+This means trying to forget everything you bring to the code and review it as if knowing nothing.
+This will better approximate people looking at the code for the first time or someone looking at the code after a long period of time.
+*The contents of containers can be specified exactly.
+If we're all using containers that have the exact, necessary software then there should be no (little?) need for debugging and individual's environment.

 ### Part 8 - Turn it in!